 Along with his false predictions, Harold Camping has stated that the witness of the church is over, that God has destroyed it, and that believers should leave the church.
 He has concluded that the church is dead, existing only as a shell of its former self.
 There should no longer be pastors, elders, or deacons.
 People should not be submitting to spiritual leadership.
 He says that the Holy Spirit is no longer present in the church and that people who are accepting Christ as Savior in the church are really not saved since the Holy Spirit is not present there.

 However, it is clear that Harold Camping has overlooked the very nature of the church.
 The church is inseparable from the Lord Jesus Christ, God the Son.
 It is the body of Christ, with Christ as the Head (Ephesians 1:22; 4:15; 5:23; Colossians 1:18; 2:19).
 Jesus said He would build His church and the gates of hell would “not prevail against it” (Matthew 16:18).
 He has appointed elders and deacons to be undershepherds in His church, and He never identified a time when that structure would change.
 Right up until the rapture of the church, His plan for church government will remain.

 We strongly urge people to have nothing to do with Harold Camping and Family Radio.
 Do not to listen to him—he has forsaken sound doctrine on many issues and has proven himself to be a false prophet.
 Whether it is repentance unto genuine salvation, or repentance from false teaching, Christians should be praying for Harold Camping to repent and for Family Radio to remove him from leadership.

-Recommended Resources: Should We Leave Our Churches?; A Biblical Response to Harold Camping and Logos Bible Software.
+Recommended Resource: Should We Leave Our Churches?; A Biblical Response to Harold Camping

 Who are the Jehovah's Witnesses and what do they believe?